SeppiaBrilla/ReverseGameOfLife/README.md

 #### Defining the Reverse GoL Problem
 The Reverse GoL problem is the challenge of finding a state that, after \( N \) steps, evolves into a desired state \( s \), where \( N \) is defined by the user.

-This problem is naturally combinatorial and can be addressed using constraint programming techniques.
-Two approaches can be considered:
+This problem is naturally combinatorial and can be addressed using constraint programming as well as SAT techniques.
+THree approaches can be considered:
 1. **Full-sequence modeling:** Represent the entire sequence of \( N \) backward steps in a single model.
 2. **Stepwise modeling:** Use a constraint model to compute one step back at a time and repeat the process \( N-1 \) times.
+3. **SAT Model** Similar to the **Full-sequence modeling:** but implemented using SAT.

 #### Stepwise Model and Solution Search
 The stepwise model requires a strategy to explore the solution space due to the lack of guaranteed predecessors for any given state.
 This project employs a depth-first search (DFS) approach: